Rahim Jaffer: Personal life

-On October 15, 2008, Jaffer married his former caucus colleague Helena Guergis, by then a Cabinet minister.
+On 15 October 2008, Jaffer married his former caucus colleague Helena Guergis, by then a Cabinet minister.
 This was her second marriage and his first.

 Jaffer and Guergis became engaged in October 2007.
 Reportedly at the initiative of Guergis, the couple decided on the morning after the election to scrap their planned wedding date and to get married immediately.
 Their wedding was presided over by Ian McClelland, a former Member of Parliament and a licensed marriage commissioner, later that same day at McClelland's home.
 The marriage was witnessed by the couple's parliamentary colleague James Rajotte and by one of Jaffer's cousins.
 In December 2010, the couple had a boy.

 Arrest and conviction

-On September 11, 2009, Jaffer was stopped late at night by the Ontario Provincial Police while he was traveling at a rate of 93 km/h in a 50 km/h zone in Palgrave, Ontario, located close to his wife's riding.
+On 11 September 2009, Jaffer was stopped late at night by the Ontario Provincial Police while he was traveling at a rate of 93 km/h in a 50 km/h zone in Palgrave, Ontario, close to his wife's riding.
 The officer noticed a smell of alcohol on Jaffer's breath, and after administering a breathalyzer test, found him to be over the Ontario legal blood-alcohol limit of .08.
 Jaffer's driver's licence was suspended for 90 days, and he was charged with drunk driving and possession of an undisclosed quantity of cocaine.
 The location of the cocaine was a source of contention between police and Jaffer.
-The arresting officer stated that the drugs were found in Jaffer's pants pocket, whereas Jaffer's defense team claimed it was in his suit jacket.
+The arresting officer stated that the drugs were found in Jaffer's pants pocket, whereas Jaffer's defence team claimed it was in his suit jacket.
 Earlier in the evening, he had met in Toronto with Nazim Gillani, a businessman.
 Gillani claimed he was a banker for the Hells Angels.

-Jaffer was initially scheduled to appear in court in Orangeville, Ontario on October 19, 2009.
 During the 2008 election, Jaffer's campaign approved radio ads accusing NDP leader Jack Layton of being soft on marijuana use.
-On March 9, 2010, Jaffer pleaded guilty to one charge of careless driving and was sentenced to a fine of $500.
+Jaffer had been scheduled to appear in court in Orangeville, Ontario on 19 October 2009.
+On 9 March 2010, Jaffer pleaded guilty to one charge of careless driving and was sentenced to a fine of $500.
 The cocaine possession and drunk driving charges were withdrawn.
 Justice Doug Maund told Jaffer "I’m sure you can recognize a break when you see one."
-The sentence and the dropping of the more serious charges triggered outrage across Canada, as well as more extensive investigation of events leading up to the incident prompting the arrest, which led to allegations Jaffer met with several escorts.
+The sentence and the dropping of the more serious charges triggered outrage across Canada, as well as more extensive investigation of events leading up to the incident prompting the arrest, which led to allegations several escorts also attended his dinner with Mr Gillani.